 Concerns about the safety of vaping continue to escalate as the number of reported vaping-related illnesses — and deaths — rises.
 Vox Media’s recent report on vaping lung illnesses presented a narrative of uncertainty among healthcare officials and practitioners.
 The article cites that the Center for Disease Control and Prevention reported 1,299 cases and 26 deaths related to vaping illnesses.
 While the numbers continue to climb, research moves forward – but officials are still unable to pinpoint a single cause.

+Patients reporting symptoms of vaping lung have suffered from consistent problems.
+These symptoms include respiratory issues such as shortness of breath, coughing, chest pain, and difficulty breathing.
+Other symptoms include nausea, fatigue, vomiting, diarrhea, abdominal pain, fever, and abnormal weight loss.
 X-Rays are showing some patients’ lungs inflamed as if infected by pathogens.
 The New England Journal of Medicine published an October report that analyzed biopsies of lung tissue of people affected by vaping lung.
 The patients’ lungs resembled those who had been exposed to toxins during a chemical spill.
 As safety concerns arise, doctors and officials are working to bring attention to the potential harm caused by vaping.

 CDC officials stated that they still do not know which exact chemical or device is leading to illness.
 The agency said that many of reported cases did involve THC-based vaping products, but nicotine still remains a potential cause.
 As reported illnesses increase, investigations still struggle to move forward, leading many people to ask: